Joshi-Ketaki/joshi-ketaki.github.io/_portfolio/portfolio-1.md

 Catastrophic Forgetting is a fundamental challenge faced by all systems that learn online.
 We propose leveraging the cognitive inspiration of context-dependent learning to reduce forgetting in a resource-efficient manner."
 collection: portfolio
 ---
-Every online learning system faces the fundamental challenge of catastrophic forgetting.
-To prevent forgetfulness, we suggest utilizing cognitive inspired context-dependent learning.
-Here, we provide a catastrophic forgetting mitigation strategy that leverages the current neural network architecture in its essence.
-Our method is simpler, faster and requires less storage than current catastrophic forgetting mitigation strategies.
+We consider the fundamental challenge of learning online accurately and without catastrophic forgetting.
+We propose an effective strategy inspired by cognitive learning principles.
+We see that the human brain is constantly confronted with tasks and that it discovers and employs contextual cues to learn and recall tasks.
+We use this observation to deploy context-dependent learning in neural networks, which mitigates CF while being more resource-efficient than existing CF mitigation strategies.
 <br/>
 <br/><img src='/images/NN_No_task_context_learning.png'>

 <br/>
 <br/><img src='/images/NN_task_context_learning.png'>
 <br/>
-More specifically, we look at the recently proposed LSTMs for memory access prefetching which is an important sequential problem in computer systems memory management.
-We study how catatstrophic forgetting manifests in LSTMs and propose an implementation of context-dependent learning for the LSTM architecture which utilizes separate cell-state memories for each task.
-We demonstrate a reduction in required storage by a factor of 16 compared to existing catastrophic forgetting mitigation tactic of replay.
-We also demonstrate a speedup by a factor of 1.6 compared to state-of-the-art regularization methods of catastrophic forgetting mitigation.
+We then use this approach to develop deep learning-based resource-efficient, accurate and adaptable virtual memory management techniques.
+We specifically examine the recently created memory access prefetchers based on LSTMs.
+To recognize various memory access patterns while adhering to resource limitations, a learning-based mechanism is needed which is adaptable, accurate and resource-efficient.
+When compared to current CF mitigation tactics, the context-dependent learning mechanism that we proposed is efficient in terms of both storage and latency.
+Compared to the replay technique of CF mitigation, 16X less storage has been used in the initial prototype studies.
+When compared to the regularization strategy of CF mitigation, we observe a speedup by factor of 1.6.
-We plan to further extenb this investigation for other neural network architectures, specifically transformers.
+We plan to further continue this investigation of implementing context-dependent recall to mitigate catastrophic forgetting in more neural network architectures such as transformers.

+Note that this research is currently in progress and being updated continuously.
 <br/>
-Paper: Note that this research is currently in progress and being updated continuously.
+Paper:
 <br/>
 **Joshi, Ketaki**, Pothukuchi, Raghav.
 Pradyumna., Wibisono, Andre., & Bhattacharjee, Abhishek.
 (2023).
 Mitigating Catastrophic Forgetting in Long Short-Term Memory Networks.
 ArXiv. /abs/2305.17244